ricdezen/nameless_language/README.md

 - Adjust falseness.
 In order to add operator overloading, the best idea is probably to do what Python did (special methods).

-- There are various TODO in the code, which do not represent features, mostly stuff that needs to be fixed.
+- There are various TODO in the code, which do not represent new features, mostly technical stuff that can probably be changed locally with no trouble.